 Personally, I’d love to go back.
 I went there on a day trip some years ago while visiting family in the nearby region of North Brabant.
 And I absolutely loved it.

 Sadly, I haven’t managed to go back since then.
-But maybe in 2020, I will finally make it back to the Netherlands.
+But maybe soon, I will finally make it back to the Netherlands.

-But for those who are heading to Utrecht soon here are a few of my recommendations for things to do there.
+But for those who are heading there soon here are a few of my recommendations for things to do in Utrecht.

 Discover the Cathedral Square (Domplein)